-Based on the situation of the sector described above, there are four global key challenges that the ETP 'Food for Life' has identified as being critical, and for which the European food sector needs to develop solutions.
+Based on the above presented situation of the sector, there are four global key challenges that the ETP 'Food for Life' has identified as being critical and for which the European food sector needs to develop solutions.
 The challenges below will need to be tackled by 2030 to ensure that the European food system increases in strength.

+2.2.1.
 Consumer Engagement, Consumer Behaviour and Perception of Food

 Surveys show that consumers increasingly distrust the food sector as a provider of food solutions that they want or need.
 This is not necessarily the fault of the players currently involved.
 The digital revolution has fundamentally altered the way we interact with each other or with industry and how we approach and perceive new technologies and products.

-Consumers are now used to having access to detailed information regardless of time and place.
-However, food manufacturers are still reluctant to share all information about a particular food product, since this could provide competitors with an unwanted advantage.
+Consumers are now used to having an access to detailed information regardless of time and place.
+However, food manufacturers are still reluctant to share all information about a particular food product since this could provide competitors with an unwanted advantage.
 Rather than protecting intellectual property via patents, trade secrets are still widely used in the food industry to maintain a competitive edge.
-Such trade secrets, by their very nature, cannot be disclosed.
+Such trade secrets by their very nature cannot be disclosed.
 Moreover, consumers are becoming increasingly diverse when it comes to making food purchase decisions due to an increasing number of drivers.
-In addition to price, taste and appearance, new intangible criteria related to health, sustainability, authenticity, ethics, and emotional and social needs are playing an increasingly greater role.
-Furthermore, based on sustainability and health promotion, consumers are being pressured to change their foodrelated behaviours which are deeply embedded in their social identity and emotional well-being in addition to habitual and practical barriers.
-Due to this embeddedness, food choices are resilient towards changes: although consumers often wish to make changes in food-related behaviour, implementing them is difficult due to the amount of effort required and lack of external support.

-To date, there is an insufficient understanding of how to effectively support the consumers in making these lifestyle changes: which changes are best achieved by modifying food availability or developing new distribution models rather than targeting individual consumer's decision-making behaviour directly.
+Aside from traditional drivers such as price, taste, appearance, new intangible criteria related to health, sustainability, authenticity, ethics, and emotional and social needs play a greater and greater role.
+Furthermore, based on sustainability and health promotion, consumers are pressurized to change their food-related behaviours, which is difficult as food choices are deeply embedded in our social identity and emotional well-being in addition to habitual and practical barriers.
+Consumers often wish to make certain changes in the food-related behaviour based for example on nutritional recommendations, but they lack the effort and external support which makes implementing these changes difficult.
+To date, there is an insufficient understanding how to effectively support the consumers in making these lifestyle changes and which changes can be done by making changes in food availability or distribution models.

-Between now and 2020, the sector will need to implement measures to regain the trust of diverse consumer groups by better understanding and serving their needs and wants.
+Between now and 2020, the sector will need to implement measures to regain the trust of diverse consumers by better understanding and serving their needs and wants.
 To that purpose, methods have to be devised that allow food manufacturers to communicate more effectively with consumers.
-Education and disclosure of decision-making facts with respect to the reasons for the choice of raw materials and processing technologies are needed.
+Education and disclosure of decision-making facts with respect to the reasons for and the choice of raw materials and processing technologies are needed.
 A rekindling of the lost appreciation and understanding of the benefits of food processing to create a safe and high quality food supply is needed.
 Some of this could come from a renewed focus on the exploitation of the cultural diversity of European food traditions.
 A better collaboration using modern media and new digital technologies in the food arena will need to be put in place.
 Privacy and data security issues surrounding the ethical use of Big Data for food development purposes need to be addressed.
+The long-term consequences of short-term marketing efforts need to be better understood and assessed.
+New, effortless solutions to support consumers' healthy and sustainable food choices and thereby well-being need to be developed.